MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/04-CreateBasicImage.md

    If you receive the error "The system cannot find the path specified", right-click the icon and modify the path in "Target" to the location you've chosen to install the tools.

-2. In the IoTCorePShell, create a new workspace (for example, `C:\Myworkspace`) with an OEM name of `Contoso` for the architecture `arm` using [New-IoTWorkspace](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTWorkspace.md)
+2. In the **IoT Core Powershell Environment**, create a new workspace (for example, `C:\Myworkspace`) with an OEM name of `Contoso` for the architecture `arm` using [New-IoTWorkspace](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/New-IoTWorkspace.md)

     ```powershell
     New-IoTWorkspace C:\MyWorkspace Contoso arm